 1. It does not replace any existing local rent control or just cause eviction law

 If a local ordinance limits evictions and provides greater tenant protection than this law, that local law’s protection would control instead of this law.
 Only one or the other applies, not applicable parts [CC 1946.2(g)] explained in 10 and 11 of the following section.

-2. It does not apply at all, to these rental units unless prevented by a local law:
+2. It does not apply at all to these rental units (local laws may provide protection):